jtarrio/pascual/manual/chapter2.md

 There are many Pascal compilers, and they all work slightly differently from each other.
 Computers have changed and evolved a lot since Wirth first published the rules for the Pascal language, and different compilers adopted somewhat different rules to write programs for the new things computers can do.
 However, there is a "core" Pascal language that most (if not all) compilers agree on.

-Pascual is a Pascal compiler; of course, it has its own quirks.

-So, in this chapter, when I talk about "Pascal," I refer to the Pascal language, especially to the parts that most compilers agree on.
+Pascual is a Pascal compiler with some quirks of its own, of course.
+Therefore, in this chapter, when I talk about "Pascal," I refer to the Pascal language, especially the parts that most compilers agree on.
 When I talk about "Pascual," I refer to the Pascual compiler or the details of the language that are specific to Pascual.

 ## Preparing the computer